 Install the Software This will install the application on your computer.

+SECTION 4b : Administrator Install ECM Library and the Repository

+The following links will take you through the ECM Library setup and database install.

 Download the Database This will download a backup of our repository.
 You must restore it using SQL Server to the name ECM.Library.